PalmTree: Learning an Assembly Language Model for Instruction Embedding

 \subsubsection{Training task 1: Masked Language Model}

 The first task we use to pre-train \codename is Masked Language Model (MLM), which was firstly introduced in BERT~\cite{devlin2019bert}.
 Here is an example shown in \autoref{figure:Masked Language Model}.
-For a given input instruction $I={t_1, t_2, t_3,...t_n}$, we first randomly select 15\% of the tokens to replace.
+Assuming that $t_i$ denotes a token and instruction $I=t_1,t_2,t_3,...,t_n$ consists of a sequence of tokens.
+For a given input instruction $I$, we first randomly select 15\% of the tokens to replace.
 For the chosen tokens, 80\% are masked by \textbf{\texttt{[MASK]}} (mask-out tokens), 10\% are replaced with another token in the vocabulary (corrupted tokens), and 10\% of the chosen tokens are unchanged.
-Then, the transformer encoder learns to predict the masked-out and corrupted tokens, and outputs a probability for predicting a particular token $t_i=[MASK]$ with a softmax layer located on the top of transformer network:
+Then, the transformer encoder learns to predict the masked-out and corrupted tokens, and outputs a probability for predicting a particular token $t_i=[MASK]$ with a softmax layer located on the top of the transformer network:

-where $\hat{t}$ denotes the prediction of $t_i$. $\Theta(I)_i$ is the $i^{th}$ hidden vector of the transformer network $\Theta$ in the last layer, when having $I$ as input. and $w_i$ is weight of label $i$. $K$ is the number of possible labels of token $t_i$.
+where $\hat{t_i}$ denotes the prediction of $t_i$. $\Theta(I)_i$ is the $i^{th}$ hidden vector of the transformer network $\Theta$ in the last layer, when having $I$ as input. and $w_i$ is weight of label $i$. $K$ is the number of possible labels of token $t_i$.
 The model is trained with the Cross Entropy loss function:

 where $m(I)$ denotes the set of tokens that are masked.